vapor/docs/3.0/docs/database-kit/overview.md

 # Using Database Kit

 Database Kit is a framework for configuring and working with database connections.
-It helps you do things like manage and pool connections, create simple keyed caches, and log queries.
+It helps you do things like manage and pool connections, create keyed caches, and log queries.

 Many of Vapor's packages such as the Fluent drivers, Redis, and Vapor core are built on top of Database Kit.
 This guide will walk you through some of the common APIs you might encounter when using Database Kit.